-As the Indo-Europeans arrived from the East, bringing with them their male centric mythology of storm gods, they drove the mother goddess into the earth.
-As Baring and Cashford write in their book The myth of the Goddess: Evolution of an Image, “One way of understanding the long historical process of replacing the myth of the goddess by the myth of the god, is to view it as a gradual withdrawal of humanity’s participation with nature.”
+As the Indo-Europeans arrived from the East, bringing with them their patriarchal mythology of storm gods, they drove the mother goddess into the earth.
+As Baring and Cashford write in their book The myth of the Goddess: Evolution of an Image: “One way of understanding the long historical process of replacing the myth of the goddess by the myth of the god, is to view it as a gradual withdrawal of humanity”s participation with nature.”

-As a daughter of Crete, Ariadne is an echo of the palace goddess who swore to protect the heroes, and a goddess of fate with the clew of red thread.
+As a daughter of Crete, Ariadne is an echo of the palace goddess, who swore to protect the heroes,, and a goddess of fate with the clue of red thread.

-In the myth of the Minotaur, Theseus represents the hero.
-The warrior prince whose road leads to the throne.
-This hero archetype is beyond limitations.
-It is comparable to a mood that seizes us and enables us to achieve heroic deeds.
+In the myth of the Minotaur, Theseus represents the hero, the warrior prince, whose road leads to the throne.
+This hero archetype is beyond limitation.
+It is comparable to a mood that seizes us, and enables us to achieve heroic deeds.
 However, the warrior force and instinct are an integral part of being human.
 It is vital for men to have “certain feelings of freedom, self-esteem and honour.”
-With this in mind we can see how it is Dionysus, and not Theseus who has directed and transformed this force.
+With this in mind, we can see how it is Dionysus, and not Theseus who has directed and transformed this force.

-This is also seen in the tales of King Arthur, and in particular, the knight Sir Gawain.
-In chivalry what made him a great knight, was not just his strength and courage in battle, but his openheartedness, and the sovereignty he gave back to his wife Lady Ragnell.
-Here we see the masculine and feminine united, ending the “ancient struggle between the solar hero, and the queen of the night.”
+This is also seen in the tales of King Arthur and, in particular, the knight Sir Gawain.
+In chivalry, what made him a great knight, was not just his strength and courage in battle, but his open-heartedness, and the sovereignty he gave back to his wife, Lady Ragnell.
+Here, we see the masculine and feminine united, ending the: “ancient struggle, between the solar hero, and the queen of the night.”
 Sir Gawain is a compassionate warrior.
-He carries a shield emblazoned with a symbol of perfection.
-As above, so below, it is the five pointed star designed by King Solomon.
-Which represents the meeting and mingling of the masculine and feminine.
-Of heaven and earth.
-Along with this Gawain wears a green sash, which he received when his honour was tested by Lady Bertilak.
+He carries a shield, emblazoned with a symbol of perfection.
+As above, so below, it is the five pointed star, designed by King Solomon, which represents the meeting and mingling of the masculine and feminine, of heaven and earth.
+Along with this, Gawain wears a green sash, which he received when his honour was tested by Lady Bertilak.
 This sign of fault helps him temper his pride with humility.
-“For now he understands the danger of hiding his sin.
-Kept in darkness, it would fester and destroy him from within.”
+“For now, he understands the danger of hiding his sin.
+Kept in darkness, it would fester, and destroy him from within.”

 Lady Bertilak may be viewed in terms of life and illusion.
-For example an eastern mystic would say: “certainly, if you go into life, if you love a woman, then you embrace an illusion, and every illusion will show itself as Maya, as the great illusion of the world, the end of which is death.”
-Theseus abandons Ariadne, perhaps because he cannot risk losing his illusions?
-For he seems the one who says his girlfriend is perfect, “but”.
-There’s always a but that stops him from fully committing.
+For example, an eastern mystic would say: “certainly, if you go into life, if you love a woman, then you embrace an illusion, and every illusion will show itself as Maya, as the great illusion of the world, the end of which is death.”
+Theseus abandons Ariadne, perhaps, because he cannot risk losing his illusions?
+For, he seems the one who says his girlfriend is perfect, ’but’.
+There”s always a but, that stops him from fully committing.

-In my opinion it takes an awful lot of strength to love, and allow someone else to love us.
-Joseph Campbell wrote that “marriage is not a love affair, it’s an ordeal.
+In my opinion, it takes an awful lot of strength to love, and allow someone else to love us.
+Joseph Campbell wrote that: “marriage is not a love affair, it”s an ordeal.
 It is a religious exercise, a sacrament, the grace of participating in another life.”